jhayes99823/PythonProjects/README.md

 ## Project 1

-  ## Languages
+  + ## Languages
   + Python with Folium and Panda Libraries
   + HTML Generated from python

-  ### Mapping Project allows you to see all of the volcanoes in the United States and are colored by elevation
+  ### Mapping Project that allows you to see all of the volcanoes in the United States and are colored by elevation
-  ### and by clicking on a dot you can see more information about the volcanoe such as elevation, location, and it's name
+  ### By clicking on a dot you can see more information about the volcanoe such as elevation, location, and it's name
   ### The countries are also colored by population
   ![](PythonProjectsScreenShots/mapping_1.PNG)
   ![](PythonProjectsScreenShots/mapping_2.PNG)